Renoir’s sunny Montmartre afternoon: The Dance at The Moulin de la Galette

-Renoir, using the Impressionist technique, has captured in paint the light and almost the warm feel of the breeze, which seemingly, as we look, has moved the branches allowing shafts of sunlight to play on the back of the man seated in the foreground.
+Renoir has caught the light of a bright afternoon and the rustle of of the breeze through the plane trees.
+As we look the branches move allowing shafts of sunlight to play on the back of the man seated in the foreground.

-Renoir has managed to evoke an easy moment of happiness, at a dance, in the shade of some trees, in a sunlit garden, among friends and strangers, in the summer of 1876.
-Renoir’s masterpiece made the Moulin de la Galette famous and has fixed an image of 19th century Montmartre in popular consciousness.
+The painter has managed to evoke an easy moment of happiness, at a dance, in the shade of some trees, in a sunlit garden, among friends and strangers, in the summer of 1876.
+Renoir’s masterpiece made the Moulin de la Galette famous and has fixed an image of nineteenth century Montmartre in popular consciousness.